Ekanosetale/HR-Analytics-Report/README.md

 This project delivers a data-driven overview of the organization’s HR landscape, equipping decision-makers with the insights needed to enhance overall employee experience and reduce turnover.

+# Abstract
+*This report analyzes HR analytics to uncover insights into employee satisfaction, retention, and compensation.
+Key findings reveal gender pay disparities, with male employees earning more than female counterparts, and highlight a correlation between job satisfaction and attrition rates.
+The report emphasizes the need for equitable compensation practices and improved work-life balance to enhance employee engagement.
+Recommendations are provided to address these issues, ultimately aiming to foster a fair and thriving workplace that supports both employee well-being and organizational success.*

 # Tool used:
 Power BI